Prolix19/cms-employee-tracker/README.md

 - A functional menu with the options outlined in the acceptance criteria

 ### For Further Details:
-Please check the repository's commit history and associated comments to see more information about this team webpage generator.
+Please check the repository's commit history and associated comments to see more information about this Employee Tracker.